foospidy/HoneyPy/README.md

 HoneyPy
 =======

 A low interaction honeypot.
 Coded in Python and intended to be a very basic honeypot that is easy to deploy.
-More features will be added on in time.
+By default HoneyPy simply opens ports to listen on, and only logs connections and data sent to it.
+It only responds with a message specified in the service config file for each service.
+Custom "scripts" or service emulators can be created to listen on those ports to provide more interaction.
+See the secton on custom service emulation below for more information.

 #### Usage
 **You should not run HoneyPy as root!** It is recommended to use a dedicated account to run under.
 HoneyPy is developed and run on Debain.
 There's no reason why it should not work on other Linux/Unix flavors as long as all Python dependencies are installed.